 Server plug-ins that are shipped with Enterprise 10

 - Content Station CS4 Article Conversion.
-For converting Adobe Creative Suite CS4 (WWCX) articles to the Adobe Creative Suite CS5 (WCML) format with the help of InDesign Server CS5 or higher.
+(Not available in Enterprise Server 10.7 or higher) For converting Adobe Creative Suite CS4 (WWCX) articles to the Adobe Creative Suite CS5 (WCML) format with the help of InDesign Server CS5 or higher.
 This happens on-the-fly when a CS4 article is opened for editing using the Multi-Channel Text Editor in Content Station.

 - Content Station List Dossiers.
 For adding Dossier templates to the Home page in Content Station.

 - Content Station Overrule Compatibility.
 Enables support for Issues that overrule their Brand settings.

 - CSV Data Source.
 Allows 65bit’s EasyCatalog users to connect to a text file through Enterprise.